Eden Marathon and Half Marathon 2015

 - cash prizes for race winners and prizes for category winners

-- themed medal, t-shirt and pasty for all finishers
+- themed medal and t-shirt, and a pasty for all finishers

 - runners' pasta party at Eden from 6pm on Saturday 17 October 2015 (£7 per person) – book your place online.